SCOOPS

 Card Sorting

-8 people participated in my card sorting activity on Optimal Workshop.
-This gave me a better idea on how the new page should be organized based on some new insight.
-Participants were able to group a lot of the products and services in categories that made the most sense to them.
-Based on the data provided in Group 5 and 6, a chunk of the cards were grouped together and labeled as business services and event opportunities.
+Eight participants took part in my card sorting activity on Optimal Workshop, providing valuable insights into how the new page should be organized.
+Participants successfully grouped many of the products and services into categories that made the most sense to them.
+From the data in Groups 5 and 6, several cards were clustered together under labels like "business services" and "event opportunities."

 New Site Map